HEnquist/camilladsp/README.md

 ```

 ### FIR
-A FIR filter is given by an impuse response provided as a list of coefficients.
-The coefficients are preferrably given in a separate file, but can be included directly in the config file.
-If the number of coefficients (or taps) is larger than the buffersize setting it will use segmented convolution.
-The number of segments is the filter length divided by the buffersize, rounded up.
+A FIR filter is given by an impulse response provided as a list of coefficients.
+The coefficients are preferably given in a separate file, but can be included directly in the config file.
+If the number of coefficients (or taps) is larger than the chunksize setting it will use segmented convolution.
+The number of segments is the filter length divided by the chunksize, rounded up.
 ```
 filters:
   lowpass_fir: